 Here are the NecksLevel exercises that highlight the neck rotator strengthening capabilities of the NecksLevel device:

 But what neck rotator muscles are we talking about?
-I’ll take you through all of the neck rotators one by one, and provide some clinical context.
+I’ll take you through all of the neck rotators one by one, and provide some clinical context for why a neck traction device can help those with neck issues.

 Notes: The sternocleidomastoid is often treated as "bad guy" in cervical rehabilitation due to its relationship with the deep neck flexors.
 After whiplash, and even in non-traumatic neck pain, the Sternocleidomastoid (SCM) will often be overactive relative to the deep neck flexors.
 Early on in rehabilitation, clinicians will often try to down-regulate the SCM, while training the deep neck flexors.